 Vivian Selbo is the design director of Slate.
 Before joining Slate, she was an independent website developer, creating sites and Web works for clients such as MoMA, SFMoMA, the Walker Art Center, Cal Art's Center for Integrated Media, the Visual Arts Dept. at UCSD, PBS/POV, Visual Understanding in Education, and Eyebeam, among others.
 She began working online as the interface director of the multiple-award-winning site adaweb.com, now part of the Walker Art Center's permanent collection.
 Her art work is included in the collections of the Walker Art Center and SFMoMA.
 She has taught at the School of Visual Arts, the Banff Center for the Arts, and at New York University.
 She is a graduate of the University of Wisconsin, Madison, and the Whitney Museum of American Art Independent Study Program.

-Jeremy Stahl is Slate's social media editor.
-Before joining Slate, he worked as a sports editor at Yahoo!
-U.K. in London and as a contributor for the Riviera Times in Nice, France.
+Jeremy Stahl is a Slate senior editor.
+Before joining Slate, he worked as a sports editor at Yahoo U.K. in London and as a contributor for the Riviera Times in Nice, France.

 Mark Alan Stamaty has been a regular contributor to Slate since its inception.
 His work has appeared in many publications, including The New Yorker, Newsweek, Time, the New York Times, the Washington Post, the Village Voice, GQ, Esquire, etc. He is the creator of numerous comic strips: MacDoodle St., Washingtoon, Doodlennium, Boox, and others.
 He is the author-illustrator of 10 books, among them, the cult classic Who Needs Donuts?
 His newest book is Alia's Mission: Saving the Books of Iraq.

-John Swansburg is Slate's editorial director.
+John Swansburg is Slate's deputy editor.
 Before joining Slate, he was the deputy editor of the Boston Globe Ideas section and a senior editor at Legal Affairs magazine.
 His writing has appeared in the Globe, the New York Times, and other places.

-Josh Voorhees is the editor of The Slatest.
+Josh Voorhees is a Slate senior writer.
 Before joining Slate, he reported on politics and policy for Politico and Greenwire.
 He is a native of western New York, a graduate of Davidson College.
-Email him at email@example.com.

-Katy Waldman is a Slate assistant editor.
+Katy Waldman is a Slate staff writer.
 She graduated from Yale University and lives in Washington, D.C.

 Forrest Wickman is a Slate staff writer.
-He writes for Explainer and Brow Beat and lives in New York.
+He writes about movies, music, and other things for Slate and lives in New York.